kajalelohai/kajalelohai.github.io/content/post/how-to-secure-passwords.md

     - This adds a one more layer of security on the verification process.
     - This is also done sometimes by fingerprint or faceId on phones.

+**NOTE:** All the above steps are mandatory before you decide to save your password.